1949

 Within two days, three men in fancy business suits showed up at Bradshaw's Photo Shop, falling

-all over themselves with the words, "what can we do for you, Mr. Bradshaw?"
+we do for you, Mr. Bradshaw?"
 Jack had made a

 simple phone call and the door opened all the way from Los Angeles, California.
 To this day,